 Funding the business has been straightforward.
 Dr. Will’s has done a few angel investments rounds, raising £900,000 to date.

 “Now that we’re available across the country, we’re looking at further fundraising,” says White, noting that angel investors have worked well for the brand.

-“Our aspiration is to become the disruptive challenger brand in condiments, and that’s about brand awareness in the UK,” says White.
+“Our aspiration is to become the disruptive challenger brand in condiments, and that’s about brand awareness in the UK,” explains White.
 “We want to raise awareness of the amount of sugar and additives in condiments, and that there is an alternative.
 We need to amplify the message through the listing on Tesco and Waitrose, and we believe there’s a lot of growth to have.”

 White reveals that Dr. Will’s tomato ketchup is version 57 of the original recipe and that winning a star in this year’s Great Taste Awards encourages the start-up to continue improving the product.